priyags212/priyags212.github.io/README.md

 ---

 ## 📌 About Me
+## 📌 About Me

-I am a passionate **Data Analyst** with expertise in:
+I am a detail-oriented and passionate **Data Analyst** with strong expertise in **Python, SQL, Machine Learning, Power BI, Tableau, and Big Data technologies** such as Hadoop and Hive.

-- Python
+I have hands-on experience in **data cleaning, exploratory data analysis (EDA), feature engineering, statistical analysis, dashboard development, and predictive modeling** through real-world projects in financial analytics, credit risk analysis, and business intelligence.

+I enjoy transforming raw data into meaningful insights, building data-driven solutions, and solving real-world business problems using analytical thinking and machine learning techniques.

+I am also familiar with **ETL processes, cloud platforms like AWS, and working with structured as well as unstructured datasets.**

+I have successfully completed **PG Diploma in Big Data Analytics (PG-DBDA) from CDAC Kharghar**, which strengthened my knowledge in analytics, machine learning, big data, and cloud technologies.

+Currently seeking opportunities in:

-- SQL
+- Data Analytics
 - Machine Learning
-- Power BI
-- Tableau
-- Hadoop
-- Hive
-- AWS
-- Data Visualization
+- Data Engineering
-- ETL
+- Python Development
-- Statistical Analysis
+- SQL/Data Roles

-I enjoy working with structured and unstructured datasets, building predictive models, creating dashboards, and solving real-world business problems using data-driven approaches.

-Currently pursuing **PG Diploma in Big Data Analytics (PG-DBDA)** from CDAC Kharghar.
+I am passionate about continuous learning and building impactful solutions that create real business value.

 ---